The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Introduction

 \section{Introduction}

-The Riesz representation theorem states that the operation of integration defines a one-to-one correspondence between the continuous linear functionals on continuous bounded functions and the Radon measures on a topological space.
+The Riesz representation theorem states that the operation of integration defines a one-to-one correspondence between the continuous linear functionals on the bounded continuous functions and the Radon measures on a topological space.
 On the Skorokhod space, it provides a locally convex way of constructing all c{\`a}dl{\`a}g stochastic processes on the canonical space as \emph{tight} probability measures.
 On conceptual level, any criteria that characterizes a certain object should give rise to some kind of compactness when applied uniformly to a family of objects.
-We relate Stricker's uniform tightness condition of semimartingales to the weak${}^*$ compactness in the pairing of the Riesz representation theorem.
+We relate Stricker's uniform tightness condition of semimartingales to the weak${}^*$ compactness in the pairing of the Riesz representation theorem on the canonical space of c{\`a}dl{\`a}g paths.